Garment3DGen: 3D Garment Stylization and Texture Generation: Experiments

 \subsection{Ablation Studies}

-We conduct an ablation study to assess the impact of the key components of our proposed approach.
-We start from a basic baseline approach and add components one at a time and showcase our findings in Fig.~\ref{fig:ablation}.
-We start with the off-the-shelf TextDeformer~\cite{gao2023textdeformer} where given a text prompt and a base-mesh we deform the input geometry to match the target text using their framework and losses.
-Text prompts are not ideal to capture the fine-level details of a garment as there can be many ``medieval armors'' and in addition a pretrained MetaCLIP~\cite{xu2023metaclip} model is not capable of capturing the subtle differences between a ``jacket'' and a ``puffer jacket''.
-To overcome this limitation we adapt TextDeformer to take image inputs as guidance (ImageDeformer) and observe that the deformed geometries are one step closer to what we are after but still they fail to capture the details of the image.
-By swapping out the original MetaCLIP model and introducing a model fine-tuned on fashion data we observe that subtle details are better preserved across garments.
-An image-based reconstruction approach faithfully represents the geometry but generates coarse and watertight meshes that are unusable for downstream tasks.
-We use these meshes as pseudo ground-truth for our approach.
+We conducted a variety of ablation studies to assess the impact of the key components of our proposed approach the figures of which are provided in the supplementary material.
+We start with the off-the-shelf TextDeformer which takes a text prompt and a base-mesh and deforms this to match the target text.
+Text prompts are not ideal to capture the fine-level details of a garment as there can be many ``medieval armors''.
+In addition, a pretrained CLIP model is not capable of capturing the subtle differences between a ``jacket'' and a ``puffer jacket''.
+To overcome this limitation we adapt TextDeformer to take image inputs as guidance (ImageDeformer) and observe that the deformed geometries are improved.
+Nonetheless, they still fail to capture the details of the image.
+By swapping the original CLIP model and introducing a model that is fine-tuned on fashion data we observe that details are better preserved across garments.
+Noting that image-based reconstruction methods can accurately capture geometry but produce coarse and watertight meshes that are unsuitable for subsequent tasks, we utilize these meshes as pseudo ground-truth for our proposed approach.
 Our \MethodName results in garments that faithfully follow the image guidance while containing the wrinkles and fine details.
-However the quality of the output geometry is not always ideal for physics-based downstream tasks (\eg, cloth simulation) which is why we introduced additional 3D supervisions that preserve a better mesh quality, see Fig.~\ref{fig:quality}.
-All prior works either do not follow the input image guidance or generate low-quality geometries that cannot be used for downstream tasks.
+However the quality of the output geometry is not always ideal for physics-based downstream tasks because they produce poorly conditioned triangles which will result in instabilities when simulated in addition to poorly tessellated geometry which will result in unnatural fabric behavior.
+Because of this, we introduced additional 3D supervisions that preserve a better mesh quality, see Fig.~\ref{fig:quality}.
+All prior works either do not follow the input image guidance or generate low-quality geometries that cannot be directly used for downstream tasks.
+Finally we conducted ablation studies to assess the impact of the pre-trained CLIP model on garment data, the impact of regularizations as well as the texture enhancement module and refer the interested reader in the supplementary material for additional information.